mission-apprentissage/api-apprentissage/sdk/src/docs/metier/depot-offre/en/apply.description.md

 - URL to redirect the candidate to apply
 - Phone number of the person in charge of recruitment
 - Email of the person in charge of recruitment.
 This email will not be visible to the candidate.
-- Identifier of the job opportunity to use to allow your users to apply directly from your site using [this additional API](./candidature-offre).